OBK-RCM: Accelerated Orthogonal Block Kaczmarz Algorithm via RCM Reordering and Dynamic Grouping for Sparse Linear Systems: The orthogonal block Kaczmarz (OBK-RCM) algorithm with RCM

 All experiments were conducted in $MATLAB (R2019a)$ on a PC with AMD Ryzen 7 5825U with Radeon Graphics 2.00 GHz.
 We use iteration steps (IT) and CPU time in seconds (CPU) to evaluate the numerical performance of different algorithms.
 Here, IT and CPU are the average iteration steps and CPU time of running the underlying algorithm 10 times.
 If the corresponding algorithm fails to converge under the specified relative error bound or maximum number of iterations, the corresponding IT and CPU are recorded as Inf and NAN in the table.

-We also provided the basic information of the test matrix, including matrix dimension $\left(m \times m\right)$, matrix condition number, and matrix density, as detailed in Table \ref{tab2}.
-The definition of matrix density is
+We also provided the basic information of the test matrix, including matrix dimension $\left(m \times m\right)$, matrix condition number, and matrix density, as detailed in Table \ref{tab3}.
+The definition of matrix density is:

-Since the GRBK, GREBK(k) and RBK(k) algorithms involve only one block per iteration, yet the aRBK and POBK algorithms involve all the blocks of the matrix per iteration, a direct comparison of the number of iterative steps (IT) is not fair.
-As can be seen from Table \ref{tab3}, even with $k$ times the number of iteration steps of the POBK algorithm($k<20$), it is still far superior to the GRBK, GREBK(k) and RBK(k) algorithms.
-As for the computation time, the POBK algorithm is much faster than the randomized chunking algorithms Kaczmarz (GRBK, aRBK) and the k-means direct chunking Kaczmarz (GREBK(k), RBK(k)) algorithms, and we give a comparison of the average running time of the different algorithms for some of the matrices in Figures \ref{fig5}, \ref{fig6} and \ref{fig7}.
-It is worth noting that for the matrices over complex field, such as kim1 matrices, the GRBK, GREBK(k), and RBK(k) algorithms encountered problems during the chunking process and could not continue to run.
-However, the POBK algorithm can run smoothly and has an ideal convergence rate, indicating that it is not only suitable for the real field but also for the complex field.
+Table \ref{tab4} gives the number of iterations and computation time for these test matrices under different algorithms.
+Since the RBK, GREBK(k) and RBK(k) algorithms involve only one block of data per iteration, whereas the aRBK and OBK-RCM algorithms involve all the blocks of data of the matrix per iteration, it is not fair to directly compare the number of iteration steps (IT) of the different algorithms.
+As can be seen from table \ref{tab4}, even if the OBK-RCM algorithm multiplies the number of iteration steps by $k$ times ($k<20$), it still outperforms the RBK, GREBK(K), and RBK(k) algorithms.
+In terms of computation time, the OBK-RCM algorithm is much faster than the randomized block algorithm Kaczmarz (RBK, aRBK) and the K-means direct block algorithm Kaczmarz(GREBK(k), RBK(k)).
+It is worth noting that for the matrix kim1 in the complex domain, the RBK, GREBK(k), and RBK(k) algorithms encountered problems during the chunking process and therefore could not continue to run.
+However, the OBK-RCM algorithm runs smoothly and achieves the desired convergence rate.
+This shows that it is not only applicable to the real domain but also to the complex domain.